netesf13d/matplotlib-figures/README.md

 ## Matplotlib figures

-Some matplotlib figures I made for my PhD.
+Some python/matplotlib scripts I made to produce figures for my PhD.
 Feel free to use them as templates!

 * __atom manipulation scheme__.
 A scheme without plot.
 Illustrates the use of `matplotlib.path.Path` to make wavy lines.
   <p align="center">